JupiterOne-Archives/docs-old/docs/parameters.md

 # JupiterOne Parameter Service

-Previously, some JupiterOne use cases required referencing as a *literal* value that is more suited to reference as a *variable* or a **parameter**.
+Previously, some use cases of JupiterOne required referencing a *literal* value that is better suited to reference as a *variable* or a **parameter**.
 Some common values that could be better stored and retrieved at runtime instead of saved literally include:

  - Long or unwieldy values (such as a long URL)